Pandora and Helen

 The structure already contains the logic later named pharmakon: what is given is both remedy and poison.

 Three features carry forward.
 The gift is individualized.
-It is given to Epimetheus, not to mankind in abstraction, but to a particular recipient defined by susceptibility.
+It is given to Epimetheus, to a particular recipient defined by susceptibility.

 What is given cannot be recalled.
 The jar is opened; what escapes does not return.